-We are pioneer ‘good shepherds’ of the world’s ocean ecosystems, its ocean pastures, and more.
-Our innovative ‘nature based’ solutions deliver proven, immediately deployable, and profitable large-scale ocean eco-restoration.
-Being good shepherds regenerates the oceans to the state of health, productivity, and biodiversity that existed centuries ago.
+OPR World Inc. is pioneering Ocean Pasture Restoration (OPR) technology to be ‘good shepherds’ of the world’s ocean ecosystems, while mitigating and reversing climate change.
+Our innovative nature-based solutions deliver large-scale ocean eco-restoration, and regenerates the oceans to the state of health, productivity, and biodiversity.

-Our privately financed ‘public-private-partnership business’ are ‘good news for the planet.’
-As a for-profit enterprise, we intend to become major tax payers not just another greenwash scheme that plans to feast at troughs of public tax money.
+Our privately financed public-private-partnership businesses are good news for the planet.
+As a for-profit enterprise, we intend to become major taxpayers that will benefit communities worldwide.

-Collapse of the oceans green phyto-plankton, responsible for the vast majority of global photosynthesis, is turning what once were lush green ocean Gardens of Eden into clear blue lifeless ocean deserts.
+Collapse of the ocean’s green phytoplankton, responsible for the majority of global photosynthesis, is turning what once were lush green ocean Gardens of Eden into clear blue lifeless ocean deserts.

-Referencing the chart below, the arrow points to where we labored to restore our first Gulf of Alaska ocean pasture, about 5,000 sq. miles in size, a small fraction of the 600,000 sq. miles that makes up the Gulf of Alaska.
-The circle shows the result in the form of hundreds of millions of additional fat Pink Salmon that survived, thrived, came back and were caught in Alaska because of our work.
+Referencing the chart below, the arrow points to where the first restored ocean pasture in the Gulf of Alaska occurred–about 5,000 sq. miles of the 600,000 sq. miles of the Gulf.
+The circle shows the result in hundreds of millions of additional Pink Salmon that were caught in Alaska because of this pasture restoration.

-Our work is not just about restoring fish to historic number so that they may swim into the nets and onto the plates of people around the world.
-An equal, indeed larger benefit is delivered to all of ocean life.
+OPR is not just about restoring fish to historic number for fisheries and human consumption, an equal or larger benefit is delivered to all of ocean life.

-In addition to the salmon, pollock, black cod, ground fish, herring, eulachon, will all return to historic high numbers.
-Our replenished and restored pasture will sustainably feed all ocean life: the sea-birds, whales, seals, sea lions, bears, everything, including people.
+In addition to the salmon; other fishes, such as pollock, black cod, ground fish, herring, and eulachon will all return to historic high numbers.
+The replenished and restored pasture will sustainably feed all ocean life: the seabirds, whales, seals, sea lions, bears, everything, including people.

-Restoring ocean pastures is vital to sustain fish in the world’s oceans, indeed all of ocean life.
+Restoring ocean pastures is vital to sustain fish in the world’s oceans, and all of ocean life.

-Ocean plankton blooms, like the one in the image above of a spring bloom in the Gulf of Alaska, have been diminishing and disappearing dramatically for more than 50 years.
+Ocean plankton blooms in the Gulf of Alaska, have been diminishing and disappearing dramatically for more than 50 years.
 The deadly toll of lost ocean plant life is 100 times greater than the toll of global deforestation.
 Plankton is the grass of ocean pastures.
 It feeds all of ocean life, from the tiniest copepod and krill to the largest whale.